-IX.
-CONCLUSION
+X. CONCLUSION

-In this paper, we proposed an approach for generating ontologies through translation from one language into another.
-This approach was developed to be applied independently of domain and language and to deal with the diversity across the languages.
-While translating the ontologies, we manage diversity with the identification of diversity features and their presence in a given target language by working together with the linguistic experts and/or native speakers living in the country where it is spoken.
+In this paper, we proposed an experiment for generating ontologies through translation from one language into another.
+This experiment was developed to be applied independently of domain and language and to deal with the diversity across the languages.
+While translating the ontologies, we identified the various diversity features and their presence in a given target language by working together with the linguistic experts and/or native speakers living in the country where it is spoken.
 We evaluated the effectiveness of the methodology by performing a case study for translating the space ontology into Mongolian.

-Thanks to the reuse of the ontological backbone structure, we achieved a space ontology in Mongolian that is as high quality as the original one in English.
+Thanks to the reuse of the ontological backbone structure, we achieved space ontology in Mongolian that is as high quality as the original one in English.
 Though manual approach is usually known to be time consuming, adopting this methodology in a crowdsourcing setting can help increase throughput and make this suitable for dealing with large ontologies.
-Our future plan includes the exploitation of this valuable resource to improve the accuracy of NLP tasks (see [12]) and Concept Search (see [13]) in space domain.
+We also have presented a provenance model for ontology localization tasks to keep track of the translators and validators the fact that it helps increase the reliability of each single object of the knowledge base.
+The generated ontology can be exploited to improve the accuracy of NLP tasks [13] and Concept Search [14] in space domain.
+The Mongolian version of space domain is currently in use in the School of Information Technology of the National University of Mongolia as background knowledge in their NLP pipeline.